SORVER/CopyShield/README.md

 ### Sending emails 📩

-You should flag participants who have been verified as cheaters to send them emails in `reports/praticapnts.csv` , all the flagged participants will be marked with `False` in the `Flag` column, so if you confirmed that they are cheaters change the value to `True` and you can send emails to the flagged participants by the following steps
+You should flag participants who have been verified as cheaters to send them emails in `reports/praticapnts.csv` , all participants will be marked with `False` by defualte in the `Flag` column, so if you confirmed that they are cheaters change the value to `True` and you can send emails to the flagged participants by the following steps